-The bill, known as Ohio's Withholding Illegal Revenue Entering Drug Markets (WIRED) Act, proposes to amend section 5747.98 and enact new sections 1315.131, 5502.80, and 5747.87 of the Revised Code.
-It introduces a transfer fee of three percent on money transmissions conducted by licensees and authorized delegates in Ohio, aimed at generating revenue for local law enforcement.
-The bill mandates that these entities provide customers with an itemized receipt for the transfer fee and requires them to file quarterly reports detailing the fees collected.
-Additionally, it establishes the Withholding Illegal Revenue Entering Drug Markets Fund, which will be used to support law enforcement agencies in combating human and drug trafficking.
+The proposed bill, known as Ohio's Withholding Illegal Revenue Entering Drug Markets (WIRED) Act, aims to impose a transfer fee on money transmissions within the state to generate revenue for local law enforcement.
+Specifically, a transfer fee of three percent will be levied on the amount of money transmitted by licensees and authorized delegates.
+The bill also mandates that these entities provide customers with an itemized receipt detailing the transfer fee.
+Additionally, a new fund, the Withholding Illegal Revenue Entering Drug Markets Fund, will be established to collect these fees, which will be used to support law enforcement agencies in combating human trafficking and drug trafficking.

 Statutes affected: As Introduced: 5747.98